Cyb3r-Jak3/docker-alpine-pypy/README.md

 ## PyPy Downloads

 The built PyPy code is available for download as well.
 All builds are signed by my release key `44FE09DEE9E9EC21EF903F06CA614AB6BD73BB06` [download](https://cyberjake.xyz/files/releases@cyberjake.xyz.asc).
-Download use the following format
+To download use the following format

 PyPy: